mark-hahn/command-toolbar/README.md

 command-toolbar
 ===============

-Atom editor package to add toolbar with buttons for any command
+Atom editor package to add a toolbar with buttons for any command